CMAP-REPOS/LUI-wiki/index.md

 ## [LUI Training](./training_index.md)

-Coming soon {: .label .label-yellow}
+Coming soon {: .label .label-yellow S}

 The wiki also contains a repository of background information on the LUI project and process.
 Staff involved in producing the inventory are encouraged to use this as a refresher for their initial training sessions if any questions come up.